Finnscene

 ...
 It's the confidence of of a new generation streching out in directions their parents hadn't considered, whether into black music, dance culture or avant-garde art.
 They might not get it 'right', but that's the story of pop culture; instead they end up with a fascinating hybrid that is peculiarly Finnish.
 The people are shy, but they're hungry for ideas; go there and participate in a hugely entertaining cultural exhange.

-But despite all said and done, the fate of Finnish scene may eventually just be to remain left in the marginal; as of interest only to those most dedicated connoisseurs looking for the more obscure and exotic sounds.
+But despite all said and done, was the fate of Finnish scene eventually just to remain left in the marginal; as of interest only to those most dedicated connoisseurs looking for the more obscure and exotic sounds?
+No answers were given when the first version of this text was written: none are given now.
+To be continued...

 See also: